kevinfarrugia/server-timing-redirect/README.md

 # server-timing-redirect

-Demo node application redirecting the user (301 and 302) to another route and printing out the user-agent string on each page.
+Demo node application redirecting the user (301 and 302) to another route to test server-timing response headers and print out the user-agent string on each page.

 ## License and Copyright